|

 Cream and sugar in saucepan with a whisk

-Cook over medium-low heat, stirring gently until the sugar dissolves and the mixture thickens slightly, about 4 minutes.
+Cook over medium-low heat, stirring gently until the sugar dissolves and mixture thickens slightly, about 4 minutes.
 (You will see the color change from white to slightly yellow-ish.)

 Lemon posset mixture on stovetop with whisk